 - Emergency Shelter – tent, space blanket, tarp

-Next, you’ll need to develop your sleep system.
-A typical sleep system consists of a sleeping bag, sleeping pad, and a pillow.
-The main factors to consider when acquiring these are weight, temperature, compression, and (most importantly) comfort.
 Trust me, your body will thank you for a good night’s sleep after a long day of hiking with a heavy load on your back.
-One of my favorite pieces of gear that hits the sweet spot for all of these factors is the Therm-a-Rest Hyperion 20 degree sleeping bag.
+This is why acquiring the right sleep system for your needs is important.
+A typical sleep system consists of a sleeping bag, a sleeping pad, and a pillow.
+The main factors to consider when acquiring these are weight, temperature, packability, and comfort.
+One of my favorite pieces of gear that hits the sweet spot for all of these factors is the Therm-a-Rest Hyperion 20-degree sleeping bag.
 I’ve spent years of relentlessly searching for the perfect sleeping bag for backpacking trips and the Hyperion has the warmth and comfort I need while also packing down small enough to leave ample room in my pack and light enough so that I barely know it’s there.

 If you are looking for ways to lighten up the ten essentials, check out another post on the subject.

 Many people consider backpacking a risky endeavor based on the idea that the unexpected could be lurking around any corner.
-Granted, trusting a process with so many unknowns can be difficult, and the unknown is scary, but living inside of your comfort zone for eternity is an even more terrifying thought.
-So if you’re a worst-case scenario thinker (like me), don’t fret because there are a number of ways to mitigate these fears and prevent mishaps from occurring in the backcountry.
+It’s true, the unknown is inherently frightening.
+But confronting is a big part of the ultimate satisfaction of backpacking.
+So if you’re a worst-case scenario thinker (like me), don’t fret because there are a number of ways to mitigate unintended events and prevent mishaps from occurring in the backcountry.

-The more common fears associated with backpacking involve getting injured, getting lost, or encountering wildlife.
-So if you’re concerned about you or someone you’re with getting injured and not having the knowledge or resources to provide the right treatment, get a fully loaded first aid kit (one of those Ten Essentials) and become familiar with what’s inside before hitting the trail.
+Common fears associated with backpacking include getting injured, getting lost, or encountering wildlife.
+Bring a properly stocked first aid kit (one of those Ten Essentials) and become familiar with what’s inside before hitting the trail.
 You can also bring along a first aid guidebook or build your confidence by taking a wilderness first aid course.

 It’s important to know that the information you bring on a backpacking trip can be just as vital to a wilderness experience as the collection of gear you carry on your back.
-We all have a responsibility to understand the impact we have when we step foot onto a trail and Leave No Trace principles should be kept in the forefront of any backpacker’s mind.
+We all have a responsibility to understand the impact we have when we step foot into a wilderness area.
+Leave No Trace principles should be practiced throughout a trip.
 These are seven principles established by the Leave No Trace Center for Outdoor Ethics that provide guidance on minimizing our impact when spending time outdoors.
-These principles (listed below) are especially important for backpacking, as extended time spent in the backcountry can have a negative impact on the surrounding environment if these practices are overlooked:
+They are especially important for backpacking, as extended time spent in the backcountry can have a negative impact on the surrounding environment.
+The seven principles are:

 - Plan ahead and prepare